U.S. adviser Bolton travels to Japan, South Korea amid trade dispute

 Japan’s position is complicated by the fact that it has maintained friendly ties with Iran which it would be reluctant to damage.
 Japanese Prime Minister Shinzo Abe made an unsuccessful bid to ease tensions in the region when he met Iranian leaders in Tehran last month.

-Reporting by Christopher Bing; additional reporting by David Brunnstrom; editing by Daniel Wallis and G Crosse
+Reporting by Christopher Bing; additional reporting by David Brunnstrom in WASHINGTON, Joyce Lee and Jane Chung in SEOUL; editing by Daniel Wallis and G Crosse